Reboxed/.github/profile/README.md

 **Automatic deployments**
 Rebxd handles build, linking, and deployment in one step.
 Push, run `rxd deploy`, and your entire stack updates.

-**Self-hostable**
+**Commit your deployment stack**
-Commit your `rebxd/` directory and anyone can bootstrap and self-host your full setup.
+Commit your `rebxd/` directory and anyone can bootstrap and deploy your full setup themselves.

 **Language-agnostic**
 TypeScript gets first-class inference and tooling; other languages work via generated clients, with expanded support planned.

 ---